 Great news as the UK proposes ban on ALL ivory trade, including antiques!

 On 6 October 2017 the government announced its proposal for a full ban on all ivory trade in the UK, including antiques, and the opening of a 12-week consultation period.

 This ban has been a long time coming.
 It’s shameful that the UK has lagged behind on this for so long, while other countries moved ahead with bans – even China got there first.
 But now that the proposal is finally here, we welcome it wholeheartedly and look forward to seeing its robust and speedy implementation.

 But first there will be a consultation process, in which all interested parties are encouraged to take part.
-Everyone can submit their opinion, either by completing the online DEFRA survey or by writing a letter or email.
-The consultation closes on 29 December.

 Please add your voice to this historic step for elephants – the end of the UK’s ivory trade!

 We encourage everyone to take part in the consultation!
 This is our last chance to persuade the government that this ban is critical for the future of elephants, and that this country will no longer be part of the global ivory trade that is pushing the species to extinction.
 We need to ensure that the ban is enacted with no room for loopholes, no ambiguities in interpretation, and is backed up with the funding and resources needed to implement it.
 It also must ensure that penalties are severe enough to act as a credible deterrent to these crimes.

 Remember that the opposition (the antiques trade) will be presenting strong countering arguments to maximize exemptions and special allowances for antiques containing ivory.

 There are three ways to respond to the Consultation:

 3. By post: International Team – Ivory consultation, Area 1E, Nobel House, 17 Smith Square, London SW1P 3JR